Schinzel Hypothesis on average and rational points: Introduction

 \subsection{Notation}

 The quantities $A_1, A_2 , \delta_1, \delta_2 , n, d_1,\ldots, d_n, \b Q, n_0, M, $ will be considered constant throughout.
 In particular, the dependence of implied constants in the big $O$ notation on these quantities will not be recorded.
 Any other dependencies of the implied constants on further parameters will be explicitly specified via the use of a subscript.
-The estimates will be valid for all sufficiently large $x$ and $H$, thus, the iterated logarithm functions $\log H$, $\log \log H$, etc. are well-defined.
+Whenever we use iterated logarithm functions $\log t, \log \log t$, etc., we assume that $t$ is large enough to make the iterated logarithm well-defined.